CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Jasvir Kaur
-- Your City:
+- Your City: West Midlands
-- Your Slack Name:
+- Your Slack Name: Jasvir Kaur

 # Homework Details

-- Module:
+- Module: Git and Github
-- Week:
+- Week: 2